 Unmanned Arial Vehicles (UAVs), commonly known as “drones” are aerial systems that can be remotely controlled for short and long range military and civilian purposes.
 Drones are usually equipped with a camera and can also be armed with missiles.
-FCNL focuses primarily on the use of armed drones.
+While surveillance drones lead to privacy and civil liberties concerns, FCNL focuses primarily on the use of lethal drone strikes.

-How many drones does the U.S have and how much do they cost?
+How many drones does the U.S. have?
+How much do drones cost?

 According to recent reports, the Pentagon now has some 7,000 aerial drones, compared with fewer than 50 a decade ago.
-The fiscal year 2012 budget included nearly $5 billion for drone research, development and procurement.
+The fiscal year 2016 budget included $2.9 billion for drone research, development, and procurement.
 This figure represents the known costs; it does not include funding that may be classified.
 The CIA has about 30 Predator and Reaper drones, which are operated by Air Force pilots from a U.S. military base in an unnamed U.S. state.
-The Department of Homeland Security has at least nine unarmed Predator drones with a tenth purchase planned for September 2012.
+The Department of Homeland Security has at least ten unarmed Predator drones, costing approximately $62 million a year.
 The cost per flight hour varies by type of drone.
 Predator and Reaper drones cost about $2,500-3,500 per flight hour; larger armed systems such as the military’s Global Hawk cost about 10 times as much: approximately $30,000 per flight hour.

 What is Congress’ role regarding drones?

-What are the potential long term implications of the use of drones?
+What are the long-term implications of the use of drones?

-With the lack of overarching strategy, many leaders may see drones as a low cost—human and financial—alternative to war.
-Under this logic, the U.S. may decide not to invade Yemen or Somalia with ground troops, but instead conduct undeclared wars in these and other countries, with little or no Congressional or public oversight, and operating outside of legal norms.
+With the lack of overarching strategy, many mistakenly see drones as a low cost—human and financial—alternative to war.
+By deviating from conventional authorized and specified wars that start and stop, the drones program allows the U.S. to remain in a constant state of endless war.
+This shifts the strikes into covert operations with little or no congressional or public oversight, and operating outside of legal norms.